jakobharder/anno1800-jakobs-mods/mods/building-windmill/README.md

-# Nate's Windmill

 ![](./banner.jpg)

 The windmill is a service building providing electricity to industry and residents.
 It's intended as an alternative to Nate's electricity items for guild houses - a little cheaper, but not as powerful to keep it balanced.

-## Requirements

-You need to use Mod `[Gameplay] Small Power Plants, New World` to use the windmill in the New World.

 ## Buildings